 - Thinking about the facial expressions you use during moments when mobile infants are checking in to determine the safety of a situation.

-- Finding ways to make facial expressions and highlight different emotions while reading books and stories with toddlers.
+- Making facial expressions and modulating your voice to highlight different emotions while reading books and stories.

 Let infants and toddlers know you enjoy being with them.
 You can do this by: